pact-foundation/pact-net/README.md

         {
             Outputters = new List<IOutput>
             {
-                // NOTE: We default to using a ConsoleOutput,
+                // NOTE: PactNet defaults to a ConsoleOutput, however
-                // however xUnit 2 does not capture the console
+                // xUnit 2 does not capture the console output, so this
-                // output, so a custom outputter is required. new XUnitOutput(output),
+                // sample creates a custom xUnit outputter.
+You will
+                // have to do the same in xUnit projects. new XUnitOutput(output),
             },
         };